 “But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 The analogy changes from killing to disrobing.
 The sins of these verses are sins of the mouth.
 These are sins generally acceptable in Christian circles.
-“These are Christian sins.”
-That is like an “honest thief” or a “chaste prostitute.”
+People say, “These are Christian sins.”
+That is like affirming an “honest thief” or a “chaste prostitute.”
 There are no such animals.

 “But now” sets up a contrast.
-Verse seven treats the difference between pre-Christian life and the post life with Christ.
-This right-about-face word tells us that belief in the cross divides the believer’s life.
-The post cross life is different in that the believer has a new status before God (positional truth).
-The Christian has a new identity.
-It is this new identity that is the basis of living the Christian life.
+Verse seven treats the difference between pre-Christian life and post-life with Christ.
+“But” is a right-about-face word that tells us that belief in the cross divides the believer’s life.
+The post-cross life is different because the believer has a new status before God (positional truth).
+The Christian has a unique identity.
+This new identity is the basis of living the Christian life.

 Many non-Christians and even Christians try to live their lives based on personal reformation.
-They do, indeed, make great changes to their behavioral patterns.
-Even non-Christians make great advances in their lives.
-A housewife might be a silent alcoholic.
-At some point, she realizes the damage alcoholism is doing to her family and herself.
-She takes effective steps to straighten out her life.
-This does not have a thing to do with Christ.
+They do, indeed, make significant changes to their behavioral patterns.
+Even non-Christians make substantial advances in their lives.
+A homemaker might be a silent alcoholic.
+At some point, she realizes the damage alcoholism is doing to her family and herself and takes sufficient steps to straighten out her life.
+This reformation does not have a thing to do with Christ.
 Many unbelievers change their lives.
 That does not cut any ice with God.

 “Now” — not bye and bye.
-Right now, we are to put off the following list of sins immediately.
+We are to put off the following list of sins immediately.

 The list of sins in this category has to do with the spirit.
 There are two categories of sin in this passage: 1) the sins of the flesh and 2) the sins of the disposition and mouth.
-Ephesians 2:3,5 distinguish between these two types of sin.
+Ephesians 2:3,5 distinguish between these two types of sin as well.
 2 Corinthians 7:1 makes the same distinction,

 “Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.”

-We can compare the “filthiness of the flesh” to Colossians 3:5 and “spirit” to 3:8,9.
+We can compare the “filthiness of the flesh” to Colossians 3:5 and “spirit” to Colossians 3:8,9.
 Most saints do not commit blatant sins of the flesh.
-However, we are tempted to generate anger or maliciousness.
+However, we are tempted to spawn anger or maliciousness.